Waving the bloody shirt: Origin

 The "Bloody Shirt" continued to be used in Republican campaigns through the end of the 1880s, with some Republican candidates going so far as to claim that Democrats were planning to secede again and start another Civil War.
-In 1884, the Republican slogan was Rum, Romanism and Rebellion, which referred to Democrat's role in the Civil War, as well as Democrat's support among Catholics and anti-Prohibitionists.
+In 1884, the Republican slogan was Rum, Romanism and Rebellion, which referred to Democrats' role in the Civil War, as well as Democrats' support among Catholics and anti-Prohibitionists.
 Republicans would generally stop "waving the bloody shirt" in the 1890s as a new generation of Republican leaders like William McKinley and his fundraiser Mark Hanna felt the tactic had lost its effectiveness.
 As a congressman, McKinley helped to defeat the Lodge Bill of 1890, one of the Republican's last attempts at civil rights, by exchanging support for his McKinley Tariff in exchange for the Republicans dropping the voting rights bill.
 As president, McKinley continued to pursue a lenient policy towards the South and on civil rights; McKinley created a Confederate Memorial at Arlington National Cemetery and would do nothing when white supremacists overthrew the Wilmington, North Carolina city government in 1898.

 In current usage, the terms are often shortened to bloody shirt and used more broadly to refer to any effort to stir up partisan animosity.